Melting one

 Bern

 The large number of different chocolate makers in Bern was unique in Switzerland.
-Moreover, the Tobler family’s triangular-shaped idea gave rise to what is now the most famous Swiss chocolate.
+Furthermore, the Tobler family’s triangular idea gave rise to what is now considered Switzerland’s most famous candy.
 In addition, the Wander family’s breakfast drink—a powder made from eggs, malt, and defatted cocoa—became a worldwide hit.
 Thanks to my procedure, Bern is also considered the birthplace of modern chocolate.
-Thus, Bern’s rich history of chocolate also includes quality attributes that allow it to compete on an international level.
+Thus, there are also qualitative characteristics that allow Bern’s culinary history to hold its own in an international context.

 Swiss

 Switzerland is generally associated with milk chocolate.
 This, too, has a homogeneous structure.
 From a technical point of view, it is therefore a type of melting chocolate.
-It follows, then, that melting chocolate is the “mother” of milk melting chocolate.
+It follows, then, that melting chocolate is the “mother” of the version with milk.
 Nevertheless, the “daughter” seems to be better known.
 The milk-based variant was developed by my colleague Daniel Peter on Lake Geneva.
 The year of invention is generally given as 1875.
 At that time, however, the structure was still heterogeneous.
 It was only after my invention in 1879 that homogenization became possible.
 Consequently, it could not have acquired its melting properties until then.

 As a rule, the year of completion is what matters when it comes to inventions.
 By backdating it, Peter’s invention is separated from mine.
 Consequently, it is also unaffected by the simplification of my procedure and the devaluation of my person.
-This allowed the milk chocolate to develop much more freely than my “Chocolat Fondant.”
-In this case, the paradox would have helped the daughter step out of her mother’s shadow.
-The mother’s lower popularity can even be described as a paradox of Swiss chocolate.
+This allowed the version with milk to develop much more freely than my “Chocolat Fondant.”
+In this case, the paradox would have helped the “daughter” step out of her mother’s shadow.
+The fact that the “mother” is less well known could even be described as a paradox of Swiss history.

 Globally